batchnz/git-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This package provides a series of "git-tools" for running repositories the "Batch way", following the conventional commits specification.
+This package provides a series of Git tools for running repositories the "Batch way", following the conventional commits specification.
 We've bundled `commitizen`, `commitlint` and `semantic-release` to automatically format and lint commit messages and tag and generate changelogs based on your commit messages for each release.

+Our workflow goes something like this:
+1. A new branch is created from master
+2. Changes are committed using Commitizen and linted with Commitlint
+3. A pull request is raised targeting the master branch
+4. Once merged, a GitLab pipeline will run analysing the new commits and generating a changelog, release notes and semver tag

+The idea behind this project was to create a simple installable dev tool that enforces consistest, high quality commit messages with auto-generated changelogs/release notes and to remove human emotion from the versioning.

 ### Built With